-3. Absence in any of the Skills Validations in a clinical course will count toward clinical absence.
+Absence from any Skills Validation in a clinical course will be considered a clinical absence.
 (See individual course syllabus.)

-2.19 Social Networking
+2.20 Social Networking

 Student social networking rules are based on the ANA Principles of Social Networking to protect patient privacy and confidentiality and maintain professional standards of practice.